 Once again, external pressures arising out of international processes, particularly at EU and OECD level, continue to drive corporate tax policy reform in Ireland.
-Ireland has, however, been proactive in engaging with these processes (to a large extent, Ireland shaped the outcome of the agreement on Pillar Two reached in October 2021), and is fully committed to a successful implementation of reforms mandated at international level while, at the same time, continuing work on domestic reforms to retain ireland's competitive edge.
+Ireland has, however, been proactive in engaging with these processes, and is fully committed to a successful implementation of reforms mandated at international level while, at the same time, continuing work on domestic reforms to retain Ireland's competitive edge.

 PwC will continue to engage at every opportunity and share our insights throughout the year.

+Peter Reilly

-Peter Reilly Tax Policy Leader t: +353 (0)87 645 8394 e: peter.reilly@pwc.com
+Tax Policy Leader

+t: +353 (0)87 645 8394

+e: peter.reilly@pwc.com